 All immigrant visa applicants, regardless of age, require a medical examination prior to the issuance of a visa.
 Only a physician accredited by the U.S. Embassy can perform this exam.
-It is your responsibility to schedule and attend a medical exam with the designated doctors of the Clinic listed below at least two (2) weeks before your visa interview at the U.S. Embassy.
-Medical examination results from other physicians, including those at U.S. military facilities, will not be accepted.
+It is your responsibility to schedule a medical exam with one of the doctors listed below before your visa interview at the U.S. Embassy.
+Medical examination results from other physicians will not be accepted.
+Applicants aged 15 or more must also undertake a blood test and a chest x-ray.
+Any questions regarding the nature of the examination and tests should be directed to the physicians.